-Dr. GOERTZ: And we know from previous studies and research, that those handoffs potentially are where a significant errors can occur in care.
+GOERTZ: And we know from previous studies and research, that those handoffs potentially are where a significant errors can occur in care.

-For NPR News, I'm Jenny Gold.
+GOLD: For NPR News, I'm Jenny Gold.

-MONTAGNE: Youre listening to MORNING EDITION from NPR News.
+MONTAGNE: You're listening to MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.